higorcastilho/landing-shop/README.md

   </p>
 </h2>

-It has also a **dashboard page** built with Vue.js where is possible to track your sales:
+It has also a **dashboard page** built with Vue.js where you can track your sales:

 <h2 align="center">
   <p float="left">